sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 ## 3.1.1 qlmMgr

-The qlmMgr runs in the TAM docker and is used to pass queue latency monitor configuration arriving from UI to qlmOrch. qlmMgr validates and collates information from CONFIG_DB  tables  TAM_QLM_PORT_GROUP_TABLE and TAM_QLM_SESSION_TABLE.
+The qlmMgr runs in the TAM docker and is used to pass queue latency monitor configuration arriving from UI to qlmOrch. qlmMgr validates and collates information from CONFIG_DB  tables  TAM_PORT_GROUP_TABLE and TAM_QLM_SESSION_TABLE.
 APPL_DB TAM_QLM_TABLE and TAM_QLM_SESSION_TABLE  are populated with a valid session configuration once all the required data is available.

 The qlmMgr configures the source and destination udp ports to be used between SAI and qlmCollectorApplication.